Independence questions in a finite axiom-schematization of first-order logic: Independence

 \item The definition may seem to have one unnecessary level of instantiation (namely, two levels instead of one), but this is subtly not the case: the first instantiation is of the whole scheme, while the second is, independently, of the given hypothesis or conclusion.
 As an example, consider the scheme $\phi \rimplies \psi$.
 If we did not have the first instantiation, then the definition would read ``if all transforms of all instances of $\phi$ are true, then all transforms of all instances of $\psi$ are true'', and this is vacuously true since obviously not all instances of $\phi$ are true ($\bot$ is not true).
 Therefore, the scheme $\phi \rimplies \psi$ would be supertrue, clearly something that we do not want.
 With the correct definition, we are allowed to first instantiate the scheme, and one such instance is $\top \rimplies \psi$.
 Now, all transforms of all instances of $\top$ are true, but this is not the case for $\psi$ (again, $\bot$ is not true).
 Therefore, $\phi \rimplies \psi$ is not supertrue.

-\item For hypothesis-free schemes, however, one can remove one level of instantiation, since, as seen in Subsection~\ref{subsec:schemes}, an instance of an instance is an instance.
-Namely, a scheme with no hypotheses is supertrue if and only if all the legitimate $(i,j)$-transforms of all its instances are true.
+\item For hypothesis-free schemes, however, one can remove one level of instantiation, since, as noted above, $R = S_{\Inst, R} \cap \Schemeshypfree$.
+Namely, a hypothesis-free scheme is supertrue if and only if all the legitimate $(i, j)$-transforms of all its instances are true.
 Combined with the first item, this shows that a scheme is supertrue if and only if all its instances are such that whenever their hypotheses are supertrue, so is their conclusion.

 \item One could be tempted to simplify the definition to: ``a scheme is supertrue if all the legitimate $(i, j)$-transforms of all its instances are true\rlap{.}'' That property implies supertruth, but not conversely: with that definition, the rule of generalization would not be supertrue as the following example due to Mario Carneiro shows: the rule of generalization instantiates to $(x \equiv y \to \phi) \rimplies \forall x (x \equiv y \to \phi)$, which $(x, y)$-transforms to $(x \equiv y \to \phi) \rimplies \forall x (x \equiv x \to \phi)$, which is not true: consider the instance given by $\phi \leftarrow x \equiv y$.